Organizer arrested after driving car into California protest

 LOS ANGELES (AP) — An organizer of a Southern California demonstration against racism was in jail Sunday on suspicion of attempted murder after authorities say she drove through a crowd and struck two counterprotesters.

-Tatiana Turner, 40, was arrested Saturday in Yorba Linda after speeding from a parking lot when her car was surrounded by shouting counterprotesters who had been ordered by police to leave the area.
+Tatiana Turner, 40, was arrested Saturday in Yorba Linda after speeding from a parking lot when her car was surrounded by shouting counterprotesters.

-Anthony Bryson, who helped Turner plan the event for the Urban Organizers Coalition, said an angry mob had surrounded Turner and wouldn’t let her leave the lot.
+Demonstrators on both sides who had clashed on a sidewalk earlier had been ordered by police to leave the area at the time and an angry mob had surrounded Turner’s car and wouldn’t let her drive away, said Anthony Bryson, who helped plan the event for the Urban Organizers Coalition.

 “People had broken her windshield,” Bryson told The Associated Press.
 “She was trying to leave.
 She was in fear for her life.”

-About 150 people in Turner’s group had been protesting police brutality and systemic racism at the Yorba Linda library about 30 miles (48 kilometers) southeast of Los Angeles when a group of counterprotesters, began to grow on the other side of Imperial Highway.
+Several dozen people in Turner’s group had been preparing to march against police brutality and systemic racism at the Yorba Linda library about 30 miles (48 kilometers) southeast of Los Angeles when a group of people, many hoisting American flags and Trump 2020 banners, grew on the other side of Imperial Highway.

-The two groups initially stayed apart, as authorities requested, but the counterprotesters then crossed the six-lane highway and confronted the racial justice group.
+The two groups initially stayed apart, as authorities requested, but a group of men crossed the six-lane highway and confronted the racial justice group in a series of angry exchanges.

-Video of the incident shows loud protesters, some waving American flags and a Trump 2020 banner, around Turner’s white car as she accelerates away.
-Her rear window shatters as she drives away and dozens of people give chase.
+Video of Turner shows a crowd of people standing around her car as she accelerates forward.
+Her rear window shatters as she drives away.
+The car lurches upward and then continues forward.
+More than a dozen people gave chase.

-A man, who had both legs broken, and a woman with moderate injuries were hospitalized, authorities said.
+A man with a broken leg and a woman with moderate injuries were hospitalized, authorities said.

 The protest came three days after an Orange County deputy in San Clemente shot and killed a Black homeless man.
 The sheriff released a video that he said showed the man grabbing for the officer’s weapon.